FoamyGuy/Learn_To_Program_with_Circuit_Playground/setting_up.md

 The specific libraries we need are:
 - `adafruit_bus_device/`
-- `adafruit_bus_device/`
 - `adafruit_circuitplayground/`
 - `adafruit_lis3dh.mpy`
 - `adafruit_thermistor.mpy`
 - `neopixel.mpy`

-Note that the first 3 are directories, and the latter 3 are individual `mpy` files.
+Note that the first 2 are directories, and the latter 3 are individual `mpy` files.

-If you follow the guide linked above it will instruct you to copy these plus a few extra modules.
+If you follow the guide linked above it will instruct you to copy these plus a few extra modules for BLE and HID.
 You can go ahead and copies those extra ones as well if you want, or you can leave them out, either way.
+But you must copy the ones listed above.